postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/viewing-documentation.md

 ![Public Doc Link](https://assets.postman.com/postman-docs/public-doc-link.jpg)

-As with private documentation, you will see the header bar at the top that shows any shared environments, the layout, and the language for the sample code.
-You can change the environment, layout, and language based on your needs.
+When you view public documentation, you will see any shared environments, the layout, and the sample code language at the top.
+You can expand the menu for any of these details to change them.

 ![View Docs](https://assets.postman.com/postman-docs/Expanded+header+image+for+Viewing+docs.jpg)